-Jared S. Hopkins is a reporter for Bloomberg News and covers the U.S. pharmaceutical industry.
-He joined the health care team in June 2016 and is based in New York.
+Jared S. Hopkins is a reporter for Bloomberg News in New York, where he covers healthcare and the U.S. pharmaceutical industry.
+He joined the health care team in June 2016.

 Previously, Jared spent more than six years in Chicago as an investigative reporter for the Chicago Tribune.
 He focused on public health, consumer topics and sports, and his reporting spurred action from public officials and prompted legislative changes.
 His coverage included safety shortfalls for boxers and mixed martial arts fighters; stadium financing and team tax subsidies; and legal disputes between the Chicago Cubs and surrounding Wrigley rooftop clubs.
 He covered speedskating’s historical collapse at the 2014 Olympics in Sochi, Russia, a year after his investigation revealed the sport’s national governing body was mired in turmoil for years.